 Patrick’s first composition was an opera, Die Frittatensuppe, which he premiered in 2008.
 In 2013 he was awarded the 2nd prize from 170 submissions worldwide for his composition Ameraustrica at the 2013 Penfield Music Commission Project Contest (New York, USA).
 As a composer and arranger he has published music with Tierolff Muziekcentrale (Roosendaal, The Netherlands) as well as Helbling (Innsbruck, Austria).

-During a yearlong stay in the USA he has received awards as a pianist at jazz festivals including Chicago/ Illinois and the "Outstanding Soloist Award" from the University of Wisconsin-La Crosse as the best jazz pianist of the 37th Annual Jazz Festival.
-As a conductor he has been invited back to conduct at the Minnesota Music Educators Association (MMEA).
+Aside from his work in classical music, Patrick has a keen interest in both cabaret-songs, by the Austrian satirist and composer Georg Kreisler, as well as in jazz music, having received awards as a pianist at jazz festivals such as Chicago, and the ‘Outstanding Soloist Award’ from the University of Wisconsin-La Crosse as the best jazz pianist of the 37th Annual Jazz Festival.

 Patrick received his vocal training and musical experience from a young age in various opera houses throughout Austria.
 He studied piano with Maria Zgubic and orchestral conducting with Martin Sieghart, Wolfgang Bozic and Johannes Prinz at the University of Music and Performing Arts Graz, Austria.